THE LEGEND OF GEORGIA McBRIDE

 June 6 – July 1, 2018

+Our 40th anniversary season closes with a heartwarming, “stitch-in-your-side funny” (New York Times) comedy that will give you life!
 When the owner of a run-down bar in the Florida Panhandle hires his cousin’s drag show to attract more customers, Elvis impersonator Casey is out of a job.
 Or is he?
-While trying to pay the rent and prepare for his first child, Casey meets Miss Tracy Mills and finds that he has a whole lot to learn about show business—and himself.
-Beneath the witty repartee and ostentatious musical performances in full drag lies a heartwarming story about finding your own voice and singing your own song.
-Our fierce and fabulous cast struts the stage, ending this hilarious comedy—and our season—with a bang!
+While trying to pay the rent and prepare for his first child, Casey meets Miss Tracy Mills and finds that he has a thing or two to learn about who he is—on and off the stage.
+Our fierce and fabulous cast struts the stage, serving up wit, warmth, and one outrageous musical performance after another.
+The (drag) race is on and a legend is born!

 “This play is stomp-your-feet, snap-your-fingers, clap-your-hands, singalong joy.” – The Philadelphia Inquirer